 - 1/8" Allen Wrench - 1.
-Remove the Allen screw and caster cap from the caster.
-See Figure 11-2. - Remove the caster from the Single-Sided Fork. - 3.
-Install the new caster onto the Single-Sided Fork, replace the single-sided caster cap and securely tighten the screw so there is no space between the caster and the Single-Sided Fork side.
-If you have Performance casters be sure the "dish" of the caster faces outward as the fork is trailing rearward.
+Remove the Allen screw and caster cap.
+See Figures 11-2. - 2.
+Remove the caster. - 3.
+Install the new caster onto the Slipstream Single-Sided Fork, replace the single sided caster cap and securely tighten the screw so there is no space between the caster and the Slipstream Single-Sided Fork side.